enginBozkurt/CarlaSimulatorDataCollector/README.md

 # Carla Simulator Data Collector

 <P>
-This repo contains all the code for the self-driving project to generate ground truth data for semantic segmentation, which in turn makes it much easier to detect not only lanes but also other vehicles and objects in the camera feed, and weather and lighting conditions, and a variety of vehicles and roads.
+This repo contains all the code for the self-driving project to <b>generate ground truth data for semantic segmentation</b>, which in turn makes it much easier to detect not only lanes but also other vehicles and objects in the camera feed, and weather and lighting conditions, and a variety of vehicles and roads.
 </p>